 Why is Credit Risk Modeling Important to Financial Institutions?

 Credit risk modeling is critical for financial institutions to prevent issues with bias, oversights, and losses that could cause the bank or credit union to be forced to close or experience negative stress.
-While offering reduced terms and higher interest rates to customers with damaged credit might seem unfair, there is a significant risk in offering a loan to someone who has poor credit or an income that will not support this added debt.
-Consumers with damaged credit may argue that they can pay the loan off, but prior credit history will always be the best indicator of someone’s probability to repay a loan.
+While offering reduced terms and higher interest rates to customers with damaged credit might seem unfair, there is a significant risk in offering a loan to someone with poor credit or an income that will not support this added debt.
+Consumers with damaged credit may argue that they can pay the loan off, but prior credit history will always be the best indicator of someone’s probability of repaying a loan.